valerie035/data-analytics-winter-2025/module_2/assignments/assignment_2.md

 For example:

-- [ ] What month did the most surveys get filled out? (create a pivot table using 'Registered' & counting the Contact ID values, grouped by month)
+- [x] What month did the most surveys get filled out? (create a pivot table using 'Registered' & counting the Contact ID values, grouped by month)   JUNE 107
-- [ ] What is the count and ratio of survey respondants that answered via computer vs phone?
+- [x] What is the count and ratio of survey respondants that answered via computer vs phone?
+33:204
-- [ ] What is the % of Alumni that were working vs not working at the time they started Tech-Moms
+- [x] What is the % of Alumni that were working vs not working at the time they started Tech-Moms  59%
-- [ ] What is the average number of years respondants had been out of the workforce?
+- [x] What is the average number of years respondants had been out of the workforce?
+3
-- [ ] What was the average starting pay at the time of starting Tech-Moms?
+- [x] What was the average starting pay at the time of starting Tech-Moms?   $15/hr
-- [ ] What percentage of respondants are currently employed?
+- [x] What percentage of respondants are currently employed?
+76%
-- [ ] Among those that received a raise, what is the average % increase?
+- [x] Among those that received a raise, what is the average % increase?
+13%
-- [ ] What percentage of respondant's received a promotion since starting Tech-Moms?
+- [x] What percentage of respondant's received a promotion since starting Tech-Moms?
+37%
-- [ ] What percentage of respondant's have taken a new position since starting Tech-Moms?
+- [x] What percentage of respondant's have taken a new position since starting Tech-Moms?
+62%
-- [ ] What is the ratio of respondant's that are working Full-Time vs Part-Time vs Not Currently Employed
+- [x] What is the ratio of respondant's that are working Full-Time vs Part-Time vs Not Currently Employed:  137 FT : 44 PT
-- [ ] How many hours are respondant's working each week? (binned by hours)
+- [x] How many hours are respondant's working each week? (binned by hours) 6 are working 5 hrs
+      9 are working 10
+      7 - 15hrs
+      8 - 20hrs
+      11 - 25hrs
+      5 - 30hrs
+      8 - 35hrs
+      102 - 40hrs
-- [ ] What percentage are currently seeking employment?
+- [x] What percentage are currently seeking employment?
+42%
 - [ ] etc

 The last 4 questions are self-evaluation of alumni's growth since participing in the Tech-Moms program.
 Find the average of each coulumn to know it's rating out of 5 stars.
+    Each column had an ave 4 rating.

 Evaluate the open ended replies for themes that stand out.
 You could do a key word search for "community" and pull out quotes that highlight the positive replies.
 Also see if you can find replies that include negative sentiments or constructive critizim.
 You will want to highlight both the positive and negative feedback to leadership.

 #### Advanced Excel Skill: XLOOKUP

 We also want to know what % of applicants that were "Assigned Cohort" in the [Tech-Moms Application Data](https://docs.google.com/spreadsheets/d/1BhskpHGoHSl2fuXY3qjnqSpgI2imWB2Ng7OYP-pWslI/edit?usp=sharing) filled out a survey.
 Use the Contact ID column in each table to "join" the tables together and find out if the student completed the survey or not.
 Write down the tasks below you would need to do to find this out.

+ANSWER:
+Step 1. filter applicants status to view only Assignt Cohort Step 2 	create xlookup to look for matching contact ID from survey data workbook to pull into applicant data workbook Step 3	copy results to new tab so that it would not pull unfiltered data into formula for % Step 4 	use countif formula to pull % of yes vs not found

 ### Step Four: Validate Your Data